ZhaozzReal/variant-associated-IPA/README.md

 ##### GRHL2_SNV_information.txt: a file contains information about somatic variants of *GRHL2* in patient TCGA-95-7043

+**Statement:**The Cancer Genome Atlas (TCGA) characterizes a comprehensive list of genomic, epigenomic, and transcriptomic features in thousands of tumor samples.
+Here we use the example of *GRHL2* to show how to perform SNV-IpA analysis.
+One can utilize our functions in the python script file to further perform SNV-IpA analysis by intergrating more whole-exome sequencing and RNAseq datasets.

 **The following python packages are necessary:**

 HTSeq、itertools、numpy、collections、multiprocessing、scipy、argparse、re、os